gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 To avoid ambiguity (thankyou, English!), I'm going to use the following definitions in the document.

- * *Artefact* (n): Any concrete product of the _Delivery_ process.
+ * *artifact* (n): Any concrete product of the _Delivery_ process.
 A Debian package, a tarball, a Docker image.
- * *Delivery*, *Delivery process* (n): The process for turning a given revision of our source code into a collection of consumer-visible artefacts.
+ * *Delivery*, *Delivery process* (n): The process for turning a given revision of our source code into a collection of consumer-visible artifacts.
- * *Promotion* (n): The last step of _Delivery_, triggered manually once the Release Engineer is happy that the _artefacts_ produced by the _delivery process_ are fit for purpose.
+ * *Promotion* (n): The last step of _Delivery_, triggered manually once the Release Engineer is happy that the _artifacts_ produced by the _delivery process_ are fit for purpose.
 Officially publishes the _release_.
- * *Release* (n): The finished product of the delivery process for a given version of our source code, e.g. all the artefacts Teleport v12.1.2.
+ * *Release* (n): The finished product of the delivery process for a given version of our source code, e.g. all the artifacts Teleport v12.1.2.

 ## What